wagtail/rfcs/text/044-image-models.md

 ## Specification

-To implement this RFC, we will make the following changes.
+To implement this RFC, we will make the following changes:

 ### Update the project template to use a custom image model